solstice23/music-sync/README.md

 2. Install dependencies

-3. Rename `config.example.js` to `config.js` and fill the fields
+3. Rename `config.example.js` to `config.js` and fill in the fields

-4. Install `ffmpeg` and the python version `yt-dlp`
+4. Install `ffmpeg` and `yt-dlp` (python version)

+5. install dependencies: `npm install`

-4. Run `npm start` for the first sync to check if everything is working
+6. Run `npm start` for the first sync to check if everything is working

-5. Set up a cron job to run the sync regularly
+7. Set up a cron job to run the sync regularly

 ## Requirements

-Playlist should be a public or unlisted playlist.
+Youtube playlist should be a public or unlisted playlist.

 ## Tips

-`GPT4` has a better performance than `GPT3.5` in extracting the metadata.
+`GPT4` has a better accuracy than `GPT3.5` in extracting the metadata.

-But be aware of that if you choose to use the `GPT4` api, expect receiving expensive bills from OpenAI. (average 1000-1500 tokens per song depending on the original meta of the video)
+But be aware of that if you choose to use the `GPT4` api, expect receiving expensive bills from OpenAI. (average 700-1000 tokens per song depending on the original meta of the video)